user profile avatar

 Bio

 I graduated from UMass Amherst (May 2025) with a bachelor's degree in speech, language, and hearing science.
-I just began Regis College's MS speech-language pathology program (Fall 2025) to become a speech-language pathologist.
+I am currently working towards my master's degree at Regis College's MS speech-language pathology program (Fall 2025 - May 2027) to become a speech-language pathologist.
+I am passionate about helping others and giving everyone access to communication!

 Education